CODE-ZAX/file-organizer/TidyDesk-Universal/README.txt

 ## License

-See LICENSE for license information.
+MIT License - see LICENSE file for details.